matrix-org/matrix-spec-proposals/proposals/4071-pagination-token-headers.md

 header rather than query string thus avoiding a new CORS request each time the token changes.
 This is absolutely a hack, and if accepted must only be used to work around this specific problem.

+Note that there are a bunch of less hacky [alternatives](#alternatives) but none of them are simple and quick to implement such as this.
+This is very much a patch to alleviate the immediate issue while better solutions can be worked out.

 ## Proposal

 Super simple - clients may pass pagination tokens as a header instead of query parameters using the